 Falls on Long Branch

-A short cascade/free fall turns into a slide which veers left before ending in a small, shallow pool.
+A cascade plus free fall turns into more of a slide, which veers left before ending in a small, shallow pool.
 It's in an intimate setting, so photographing it can be a challenge.
+But it's also rarely visited, so you'll likely have the place all to yourself if you can make the climb up from the road.

 - Height: 30 ft